Borrowing Against Life Insurance vs Bank Financing

 Back in 2008 when cash was tight for many people, banks had to tighten their lending standards.

 Existing lines of credit (business and personal) for many people suddenly dried up.
 They were either rescinded or recalled.
-The banks took lines of credit back or shrunk available credit limits.
+The banks took lines of credit back or shrunk available credit limits, including credit cards.

 Think about the possibility of being in a position where your income was tight, or maybe you lost your business or lost your job, and you didn’t have that stream of income.
-In that position, the bank will now see you as being a significant risk and will not extend you those favorable loan terms.
+In that position, the bank will now see you as being a significant risk.
+You will not make it through their approval process, or they will not extend you a favorable loan interest rate.

 Where the Infinite Banking Concept Fits into Your Cash Flow System

-Borrowing against life insurance is a part of Privatized Banking, just one step in the greater Cash Flow System.
+Taking control of the banking function by orrowing from your life policy is a part of Privatized Banking, just one step in the greater Cash Flow System.

 Wedged between Stage 1 and 3, Privatized Banking fits into Stage 2, the canopy of protection in your financial life.
 While protecting your personal economy from the risk of loss, it also helps you keep more of the money you make and amplifies your cash-flowing asset strategy, accelerating time and money freedom.

-The cash value of life insurance expands your options because you can borrow against your life insurance policies cash value.
-We use a specially-design life insurance contract that accelerates high early cash value.
-It gives you the ability to access that capital through a policy loan whenever you may need it.
+The cash value of life insurance expands your options because you can borrow from your life insurance policies cash value.
+We use a specially-design whole life insurance contract that accelerates high early cash value.
+It gives you the ability to access that capital through a life insurance policy loan whenever you may need it.

-It is important to note that because you’re not using your capital, but collateralizing it, you will continue earning uninterrupted compound interest even while you invest.
+It is important to note that unlike a savings account you’re not using your capital, rather you are taking a loan from the life insurance company, and using your cash value as collateral.
+You will continue earning uninterrupted compound interest even while you invest.
 That is what gives you returns in two places at once.

-You don’t need a good credit score or have to prove that you have the income to repay the loan.
-There is no loan repayment schedule, meaning you decide how much you pay and when.
+You don’t need a good credit score or have to prove that you have the income to repay the loan balance.
+There is no life insurance loan payback schedule, meaning you decide how much you pay back and when you pay back the loan.

 As valuable as a line of credit is, it can be taken away.
 However, the guaranteed access to your life insurance cash value gives you peace of mind.